nasa/openmct/docs/src/design/planning/APIRefactor.md

 As such, "bundles" which _use_ specific registries will need to have an enforceable dependency (e.g. require) upon those "bundles" which _declare_ those registries.

+## Step 6.
+Refactor individual extensions

+Refactor individual extension categories and/or services that have been identified as needing changes.
+This includes, but is not necessarily limited to:

+* Views/Representations/Templates (refactored into "components.")
+* Capabilities (refactored into "roles", potentially.)
+* Telemetry (from `TelemetrySeries` to `TelemetryService`.)

+Changes should be made one category at a time (either serially or separately in parallel) and should involve a tight cycle of:

+1. Prioritization/reprioritization; highest-value API improvements
+   should be done first.
+2. Design.
+3. Review.
+Refactoring individual extensions will require significant effort (likely the most significant effort in the process) so changes should be validated early to minimize risk/waste.
+4. Implementation.

+By necessity, these changes may break functionality in applications built using Open MCT Web.
+On a case-by-case basis, should consider providing temporary "legacy support" to allow downstream updates to occur as a separate task; the relevant trade here is between waste/effort required to maintain legacy support, versus the downtime which may be introduced by making these changes simultaneously across several repositories.

+## Step 7.
+Release candidacy

+Once API changes are complete, Open MCT Web should enter a release candidacy cycle.
+Important things to look at here:

+* Are changes really complete?
+  * Are they sufficiently documented?
+  * Are they sufficiently tested?
+* Are changes really sufficient?
+  * Do reviewers think they are usable?
+  * Does the development team find them useful in practice?
+This will require calendar time to ascertain; should allocate time for this, particularly in alignment with the sprint/release cycle.
+  * Has learning curve been measurably decreased?
+Comparing a to-do list tutorial to [other examples(http://todomvc.com/) could provide an empirical basis to this.
+How much code is required?
+    How much explanation is required?
+How many dependencies must be installed before initial setup?
+  * Does the API offer sufficient power to implement the extensions we anticipate?

+Any problems identified during release candidacy will require subsequent design changes and planning.